kmadhugit/hadoop-cluster-utils/README.md

          *) return;;
    esac
   ```
-4. Install curl `sudo apt-get install curl` and install wget `sudo apt-get install wget`.
-5. Same username/useraccount should be need on `master` and `slaves` nodes for multinode installation.
+4. Same username/useraccount should be need on `master` and `slaves` nodes for multinode installation.

 ### Installations: